 David Williams' estimate is too conservative.
 You can expect hundreds of billions in fraud and waste.
 Williams based his estimate just on the stimulus package and it does not include the extra trillions of taxpayer dollars to bail out Wall Street, banks, and the rest of the financial sector.
 According to FBI Director Mueller:

 Given the trillions and trillions of dollars involved in the government's current moves to stem the economic crisis, "from the purchase of troubled assets to improvements in infrastructure, health care, energy and education -- even a small percentage of fraud would result in substantial taxpayer losses.
+[Emphasis added.]

 The private sector and government do not have an adequate internal control structure to prevent white collar crime.
 We cannot rely on legislation mandating effective internal controls and accountability.
 We require experienced, competent, and well trained CPAs, internal auditors, external auditors, and compliance personnel to insure adequate compliance, transparency, and accountability to prevent white collar crime.